I’m Jackie Hewitt-Main OBE and I was diagnosed as severely dyslexic in my 40s – it took a while!

-Leaving school with no qualifications, she had a succession of jobs, and finally started a sandwich round, which grew into a flourishing catering business.
-Then she opened a health food shop, which grew into another successful business.
-But everything changed when one of her teenaged sons suffered major head injuries in a car accident.
+Leaving school with no qualifications, I had a succession of jobs, and finally started a sandwich round, which grew into a flourishing catering business.
+I then opened a health food shop, which grew into another successful business.
+And then my whole world turned upside down when one of my teenage sons suffered major head injuries in a car accident.

 Written off by the NHS, he was sent home and I had to abandon everything to look after him.
 As a result of his injuries, he had to learn to read and write again.
 I visited academics and researched different ways of learning, which I then combined into a unique approach to help my son.
 Despite my own poor literacy skills, I taught my son to speak, read and write all over again.

 Once he was well enough, I took him to college each day to do the exams he had missed at school.
 It was there that I met a brilliant teacher, Sue Blackburn, who immediately recognised my own learning difficulties and arranged an assessment for me.
 This led to a statement of special educational needs (SEN), which diagnosed severe dyslexia, along with dyspraxia, dyscalculia, ADHD and slight Asperger’s syndrome.
 So, I wasn’t thick after all!

 This was the springboard I needed and I went on to study for a degree in SEN (special educational needs) and a PGCE teaching qualification.
 For my dissertation, I chose to research a sadly neglected area – dyslexia in prisons.
 From this was born the idea for my prison projects and the seed was sown that grew into this amazing charity – The Cascade Foundation.